MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/reference/microsoft-apm/canCloseTab.md

 # canCloseTab

-Boolean value indicating whether a given tab can be closed.
+A Boolean value indicating whether a given tab can be closed.

 > [!Note]
 > If canCloseTab property is set to false, then the button to close the tab is hidden.
 Else, the close button is visible.

+## Return value

+None

 ## Example